seppo0010/rlite/doc/pubsub.md

 are forced to re-subscribe? that might be alright if they are waiting for a fifo `read()`, but the process might be doing anything else; is it ok to lose some messages?>

+# V2

+All the previous concept apply. `connection identifier` is now called `subscriptor identifier` and it is only created the first time the connection is used to subscribe.

+Subscriptions (both to channels and patterns) are persisted in disk, not just in memory, in its own special database (a forth one).

+When a subscriptor is created, a lock file is created and locked exclusively.
+When a publisher will write to a subscriptor, it will check for its health first by querying the status of the lock file.
+If it is not locked, the publisher will instead do housekeeping work, eliminating all references to that subscriptor (from channels, patterns, lock file and fifo if exists).

+This will make sure reference may be cleaned up at some point.